AkinmejiOlalekan/CoreTelecom_Pipeline/README.md

-# Telecom ETL Data Pipeline
+# Telecom ELT Data Pipeline

 ## Project Overview

-This project implements a robust ELT (Extract, Transform, Load) pipeline for a telecom company’s data.
+This project implements a robust ELT (Extract,  Load Transform) pipeline for a telecom company’s data.
 The pipeline integrates multiple data sources including PostgreSQL, Google Sheets, and S3 buckets,load and processes the data into a Snowflake Data Warehouse using Parquet files.

  ### The system is designed for: